Jeiwan/opscript/README.md

     Flags:
         --blockstream        Use blockstream.info API to get transactions.
     -h, --help               help for opscript
-        --input int          Index of the input to debug a script from.
         --node               Use Bitcoin node to get transactions (requires 'txindex=1'). (default true) --node-addr string   Bitcoin node address. (default "127.0.0.1:8332") --rpc-pass string    Bitcoin JSON-RPC password.
         --rpc-user string    Bitcoin JSON-RPC username.
-        --tx string          Hash of the transaction to debug a script from.

     Use "opscript [command] --help" for more information about a command.
     ```

 ## Key bindings